 Benefits of the SSAS

-- In addition to quoted equities, gilts, collective investments (OEICs, Unit Trusts, Investment Trusts etc) and cash deposits, authorized investments include Land and Commercial Property (which may be leased back to the sponsoring company).
+- In addition to quoted equities, gilts, collective investments (OEICs, Unit Trusts) and cash deposits, authorized investments include Land and Commercial Property (which may be leased back to the sponsoring company).

 - SSASs can be used to facilitate Management Buy Outs or MBOs.